Women’s Plastic Surgery in the Public Eye

 So what is the impact when celebrities whom society idealizes and admires, undergo plastic surgery?
 And, what does that say about us as a society, where so much positive emphasis is placed on physical beauty regardless of how it’s achieved?

-One recent example that has been debated to some extent is Kate Hudson’s alleged breast implants.
+One example that has been debated to some extent is Kate Hudson’s alleged breast implants.
 Kate Hudson is widely recognized as one of the most beautiful and charming actresses in Hollywood.
 She has also been recognized and admired for her easygoing attitude, and her confidence despite having naturally small breasts.
 This is why some people have argued that Hudson’s allegedly smaller breast implants, represents a victory for society’s oppressive desire for larger breasted women.
 Yet some wish that the popular actress had continued, to represent the ideal of having pride in one’s body without resorting to implants.

 However, on the flip side, there are those that praised Kate Hudson for having the courage and security to, undergo breast augmentation even though she surely knew that she would be scrutinized for doing so.